dexterklui/notes/Computer/Backend/sql.md

 - SQL statements are terminated with `;`.
 - SQL comments start with `--` and end with the end of the line.
 - SQL statements can span multiple lines.
+- Single quote string values (otherwise it would be interpreted as name of attributes or relations)

+Good convention:

+- Use **uppercase** for SQL keywords
+- Double quote names of attributes and relations

 ## Builtin Functions